ibexa/documentation-developer/docs/administration/back_office/search_suggestion.md

 ## Add custom suggestion source

-You can add a suggestion source by listening or subscribing to the `Ibexa\Contracts\Search\Event\BuildSuggestionCollectionEvent`.
+You can add a suggestion source by listening or subscribing to `Ibexa\Contracts\Search\Event\BuildSuggestionCollectionEvent`.
 During this event, you can add, remove, or replace suggestions by updating its `SuggestionCollection`.
-After this event, the suggestion collection is sorted by score and truncated to [`result_limit`](#configuration) items.
+After this event, the suggestion collection is sorted by score and truncated to a number of items set in [`result_limit`](#configuration).

 !!! tip